 Medication Safety in the Office Practice

-One in nine malpractice cases involves a medication-related error, and half of those errors occur in an ambulatory setting.1 Safe medication practices in the office setting can reduce the risks of medication errors and resulting malpractice claims.
+One in nine malpractice cases involve medication-related errors, and half of those errors occur in an ambulatory setting (CRICO, 2016).
+Safe medication practices in the office setting can reduce the risks of medication errors and resulting malpractice claims.

 Culture of Safety

-Promoting a culture of safety with open communication is one of the most effective means of ensuring medication safety in the office practice.
-Staff must feel empowered to bring forward safety concerns without fear of retribution.
-Medication errors should be seen as an opportunity to improve processes and not a reason for disciplinary action.
+Promoting a culture of safety through open communication is one of the most effective means of ensuring medication safety in the office practice.
+Staff must feel empowered to report safety concerns without fear of retribution.
+Medication errors should be seen as opportunities to improve processes and not a reason for disciplinary action.

 Medication Reconciliation

-Medication reconciliation is a formal process of obtaining a complete and accurate list of each patient's current medications including name, dosage, frequency, and route.
-Reconciliation of current medications should include over-the-counter medications, herbal medications, and supplements, which can interact with some medications.
-This involves comparing the patient's current list of medications against the physician's medication orders at any subsequent interface of care, e.g., admission, unit transfer, step-down care transfer, discharge to home, and after the patient-physician office encounter.
+Medication reconciliation is a formal process of obtaining a complete and accurate list of each patient's current medications, including name, dosage, frequency, and route.
+Reconciliation of current medications should include over-the-counter, herbal medications, and supplements, as they can interact with some prescription medications.
+This process involves comparing the patient's current list of medications against the provider’s medication orders at any subsequent interface of care, e.g., admission, unit transfer, step-down care transfer, discharge to home, and after the patient-physician office encounter.

 Prescribing

 - Drug References: Providers should have access to the most up-to-date information on medications.
-Subscriptions to online references are easy to access and updated in real-time.
+Subscriptions to online references are easy to access and are updated in real time.

-- Consistent Practice: Consistent prescribing processes throughout the office practice will reduce the possibility of medication errors.
+- Consistent Practice: Consistent prescribing processes within the office practice will reduce the possibility of medication errors.

 - Electronic Prescribing: Electronic prescribing reduces risks associated with illegible writing or altered prescriptions.
-Printers used for printing prescriptions should be located in a secure area.
+Prescription printers, if still in use, should be located in a secure area.

 - Prescription Pads: